AndresMolinaAltris/Altris_QC_Neware_Reader/README.md

    use_gui: true
    ```

-3. Ensure you have a cell database Excel file that contains the cell ID as`Name/ID` and the active material mass as`Active mass (mg)` columns.
-If the cell database is not loaded correctly or does not contain the active mass for the Cell ID, the program will take the mass as 1 for calculating specific charge and sicharge capacity.
+3. Ensure you have a cell database Excel file that contains the cell ID as`Name/ID`
+and the active material mass as`Active mass (mg)` columns.
+If the cell database is
+not loaded correctly or does not contain the active mass for the Cell ID, the
+program will take the mass as 1 for calculating specific charge and discharge capacity.

 ## Usage